-Each user can have their own personal Salesforce list views.
-Use Salesforce list views to speed up access to your important records.
-If you are creating list views for records you own, like “My Accounts in California”, then use the “My” criteria in the “Filter by Owner” section instead of adding an additional filter of “Owner = Your Name” (picture below).
+Each user can have their own personal Salesforce list views, and these list views can and should be leveraged to speed up user access to important records.
+For example, if you would like to create an Account list view for records you own, such as “My Accounts in California”, then use the “My” criteria in the “Filter by Owner” section instead of adding an additional filter of “Owner = Your Name” (picture below).

 All object list views will have the “Filter by Owner” section.
-If your company is using teams (Account, Sales, or Case), then you can use the “My Team’s” option to see all records owned by all members of the team(s) you are a member of.
+If your company is using teams (Account, Sales, or Case), then you can use the “My Team” option to see all records owned by all members of the team(s) that you are a member of.

-Activity list views give you the option to show your delegated activities.
-This will show you all of the tasks you created but assigned to someone else.
-Use the “Closed = False” additional criteria so only open activities show in the list (picture below).
+Task list views in Lightning Experience also give you the option to display Tasks you have delegated to other individuals in order to track their progress.
+Behind-the-scenes, this displays all of the Tasks you have created but assigned to someone else.
+Additionally, you can use a filter criteria of “Closed = False” so that you only see open Tasks show in the list (picture below).

-When you sort on a text or picklist column, you have the additional option to only show one letter of the alphabet in the view.
-In the picture below, I am sorting by the “Account Name” column and then I selected the letter D. This is a quick way to zero in on the record you are looking for.
+Lightning Experience allows you to leverage the “Search this list…” functionality, where you can type in search criteria and further refine the results of the list view based on your input.
 You can also drag the lines between the columns to make them wider or narrower to meet your needs.
 The column widths will stay as you set them until the list view is edited.
 When edited, the columns go back to their default widths.

 With “Inline Editing” and “Enhanced Lists”, you can even edit certain fields right in the lists.
 When hovering over a field in a list view with your mouse, you will see a pencil icon (picture below) next to fields that are editable.
 Just double click on the field and edit away.